angkordotdev/laravel-support/README.md

 - [Feature Requests](CONTRIBUTING.md#feature-requests)
 - [Git Flow](CONTRIBUTING.md#git-flow)

 ## Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to [help@rinvex.com](help@rinvex.com).
+If you discover a security vulnerability within this project, please send an e-mail to [khmer@angkor.dev](mailto:khmer@angkor.dev).
 All security vulnerabilities will be promptly addressed.

-## About Rinvex
+## Credits

+This package is a fork of [rinvex/laravel-support](https://github.com/rinvex/laravel-support) by [Rinvex](https://rinvex.com).
 Rinvex is a software solutions startup, specialized in integrated enterprise solutions for SMEs established in Alexandria, Egypt since June 2016.
-We believe that our drive The Value, The Reach, and The Impact is what differentiates us and unleash the endless possibilities of our philosophy through the power of software.
-We like to call it Innovation At The Speed Of Life.
-That’s how we do our share of advancing humanity.
+We extend our gratitude to the Rinvex team for their excellent work on the original package.

 ## License

 This software is released under [The MIT License (MIT)](LICENSE).

+(c) 2023-present Angkor Dev
-(c) 2016-2022 Rinvex LLC, Some rights reserved.
+(c) 2016-2022 Rinvex LLC

+Some rights reserved.